jj358mhz/pi-scanner/README.md

-scannerpi
+pi-scanner
 =========

-scannerpi is a collection of scripts and configuration files that you can use to assist in setting up a RaspBerry Pi for streaming scanner audio to websites such as Broadcastify.com
+pi-scanner is a collection of scripts and configuration files that you can use to assist in setting up a RaspBerry Pi for streaming scanner audio to websites such as Broadcastify.com

 # Step 1: RaspberryPi Pre-Configuration Steps